dblock/code.dblock.org/_posts/2015/2015-08-31-getting-out-of-your-first-git-mess.markdown

 Your branch is up-to-date with 'origin/master'.
 ```

-Make sure there're no changes currently on master.
+Make sure there are no changes currently on master.

 ```
 (master)$ git status